GooglyBlox/free-soundsnap-audios/README.md

 ## :warning: Important Disclaimer

-This GitHub repository and the associated Node.js application are **strictly for educational purposes**.
-The project demonstrates the use of Puppeteer with Express in Node.js for web scraping and automation tasks.
+This Deno version of the project, like its Node.js counterpart, is **strictly for educational purposes**.
+It demonstrates the use of Deno for web applications, highlighting its efficiency and modern capabilities compared to traditional Node.js.

 ### Intended Use

 The purpose of this project is to showcase programming techniques and the potential of web automation.
-It serves as a learning resource for those interested in Node.js, Puppeteer, and web scraping technologies.
+It serves as a learning resource for those interested in Deno.js, Puppeteer, and web scraping technologies.

 ### Prohibited Use